1:1 ATU Current Balun 1 - 54 MHz 5kW - #1171

 This is a departure from the normal 1:1 Isolation/choke balun and utilizes a bifilar pair designed to maximize interwinding breakdown voltage.
 The balun functions to transform balanced to unbalanced feedline for the transition to coax while providing high levels of choking impedance to stop common mode currents from entering equipment.
 This balun is not wound with a 50 ohm pair as the design goal is to maximize inter-conductor breakdown voltage.
 Primarily used to transform ladder line, twin lead or window line feeding antennas such as multiband dipoles (doublet) and/or multiband loops.

-The "ts" model is specially configured to provide isolation between a remote tuner and antenna at the feedpoint such as a random wire being fed against ground.
+The model 1171ts is specially configured to provide isolation between a remote tuner and antenna at the feedpoint such as a random wire being fed against ground.
 The studs on input and output make installation/insertion very easy.
 The balun may also be ordered without an enclosure (1171x) for upgrading the balun in a tuner.

 My thanks to Owen (VK1OD) for his recommendation and assistance with this design.
 Click on the graph below to view the full choking impedance curve.

 Click to Enlarge

 For a good graphical explanation of why this designs works well, read through Steve's (G3TXQ) website page

 - T match antenna tuners perform quite poorly if the resistive component of load impedance is very low, even worse if there is also a high capacitive reactive component.
 This is a common load found in shortened dipoles fed with open wire line.

 - The traditional approach is to use a 4:1 balun on such antennas, but antenna tuner loss is worse with low resistive loads.

 - The need to tolerate high voltages occurs when the balun happens to be located near a differential voltage maximum.

 - High common mode impedance for effective reduction of common mode current.